Dr Rohan Bhagwandeen

 MBBS, PhD, BMSc, FRACP, FCSANZ, SCAI-ELM

-Dr Sarah Zaman is an Interventional Cardiologist at MonashHeart, Melbourne and an academic clinician at the Monash Cardiovascular Research Centre, Monash University.
-She is a National Heart Foundation Fellow and the first Australian to be selected into the Society for Cardiovascular Angiography and Interventions Emerging Leader Mentorship (SCAI-ELM) Program.
-Dr Zaman’s passion for interventional cardiology education and research is evident through her involvement in the ANZET organizing committee, as faculty to SCAI and TCT and through her advocacy for women in cardiology.
+A/Prof Sarah Zaman is an Interventional Cardiologist and Clinical Academic at the University of Sydney & Westmead Hospital.
+She is a National Heart Foundation Future Leader Fellow and a Society for Cardiovascular Angiography and Interventions Emerging Leader Mentor (SCAI-ELM) Fellow.
+A/Prof Zaman has a passion for interventional cardiology education and research, evident through her publications, her role on the ANZET organizing committee, as faculty to SCAI and TCT and through her advocacy for women in cardiology.

 Professor Harding is the Director of Cardiology Research and an Interventional Cardiologist at Wellington Hospital, Wellington, New Zealand.
 He is an Adjunct Professor at the School of Biological Sciences, Victoria University, Wellington.
 He undertook interventional training in the Royal Infirmary of Edinburgh, United Kingdom and the Massachusetts General Hospital, Boston, USA.
 His major interventional interest is the treatment of complex coronary disease including intravascular imaging and chronic total coronary occlusions.
 Professor Harding has lectured on and proctored complex PCI including CTO intervention internationally.